 Helpful attitude in the conversation

 - Show appreciation to the parents.
-Remain reproach-free and free from accusations.
+Remain free from reproaches and accusations.

 - Always critically examine your own experiences and personal attitudes towards domestic violence.

-- Question your own attitude towards the family under question.
+- Question your own attitude towards the family.

 - “Am I inwardly aggressive towards the parents?”, “What could contribute to this?”

-- “Am I interested in what they themselves have to say about the problems – or not?”
+- “Am I interested in what they have to say about the problems – or not?”

 - “Am I sensitive enough to their fears and can I understand why they would rather not talk about it?”

-- The focus of the conversation is the concern for the child or adolescent.
+- The conversation’s focus is the concern for the child or adolescent.

-- Start the conversation with the resources of the child or adolescent (and the parents, if applicable).
+- Start the conversation with the child’s or adolescent’s (and the parents’, if applicable) resources.
 It should not be so much about finding out what exactly happened, but rather about making sure that the conversation is as future-oriented as possible.

 Preparations for the parent interview